Ataulhakimakif/Projects/README.md

 # Projects
-hello, this where i upload my projects
+hello, this is where i upload my projects.